fayez-kaabi/kol-analytics-dashboard/MY_README.md

 ## 🔍 Data Analysis

 ### Highest Citations-Per-Publication KOL
 The system identifies the KOL with the highest ratio (citations / publications).
-A high ratio indicates impactful research where each publication receives substantial attention.
+*Note: Only available with Mock Data - Excel file doesn't include citations.*

 ### Data Quality Analysis
 The system automatically detects and reports: